R&D Projects

 Develop methods, training and support tools for users to take advantage of the availability of CO-compliant components

-ProSim is acting as a subcontractor of Total Fina Elf and follows the project’s evolution in order to provide CAPE-OPEN compliant software.
+Fives ProSim is acting as a subcontractor of Total Fina Elf and follows the project’s evolution in order to provide CAPE-OPEN compliant software.
 This project has already implemented the entire thermodynamics package, which is now integrated and validated in this environment.

 ProSim is also a founding member of the CO-LaN (CAPE-OPEN Laboratories Network).

-ProSim is today one of the very few companies able to supply CO compliant software components, but also experienced in making existing legacy codes CO compliant.
+Fives ProSim is today one of the very few companies able to supply CO compliant software components, but also experienced in making existing legacy codes CO compliant.
 We recognize that there are a number of legacy codes within operating companies (including company specific thermodynamic or unit operations models) which these companies will want to include within a commercial simulation environment.
 Therefore, ProSim recently decided to integrate into its portfolio this new line of services, which “wraps” legacy codes so that they can be used within a commercial simulation environment.
 This new service answers a challenge faced by most of the Chemical Process Industries (either operating companies or engineering firms).
 If you are thinking about migrating internal codes to CAPE-OPEN, do not hesitate to contact ProSim.

 AHEAD: Development and integration of advanced heat exchangers and process control for high energy efficient distillation columns (EC Project – Energy NNE5 -1999-00208).